 Marie Curie, scientific genius

-Joséphine Baker, artist and resistance fighter
+Josephine Baker, artist and resistance fighter

-Colette, a journalist committed to the LGBT cause
+Colette, journalist committed to the LGBT cause

 Simone Veil, an inspiring politician